pedraal/chipchat/README.md

 ### What would I've done with more time
 - Implement a mailing service for the auth process (email confirmation, password reset etc.).
-- Implement a passwordless auth system (like passkeys).
+- Implement a passwordless auth system.
 - Find a better way to pass validation data between auth api calls and the forms but the cookie system i've used looks good enough.
 - Use an ORM for the database.
 - Better logging system.